Vision (Marvel Comics): 1960s and 1970s

+1980s

 Years later, the couple starred in their first limited series called The Vision and the Scarlet Witch #1–4 (Nov.
 1982 – Feb.
 1983), by writer Bill Mantlo and penciller Rick Leonardi.
 The mini-series showed Vision and Wanda moving into a house in Leonia, New Jersey, hoping to strengthen their marriage by enjoying a life and experiences outside of the Avengers.
 This was followed by a second limited series that lasted 12 issues (Oct.
 1985 – Sept.
 1986), written by Steve Englehart and penciled by Richard Howell.
 Despite their previous home being burned down by people who consider the marriage of an android and a mutant to be unnatural, Vision and Wanda move back to Leonia and again attempt to live a suburban life outside of their duties as superheroes.
 The series cemented that the Vision and Simon Williams (Wonder Man) now regarded each other as twin brothers, since part of Vision's programming was based on the brainwave pattern of Simon.
-Early in the series, the Scarlet Witch is a colony of sorcerers during a deadly, magical ritual.
-The Scarlet Witch temporarily taps into this powerful magical energy and is able to grant herself a wish for a family.
+Early in the series, the Scarlet Witch is captured by a community of sorcerers who engage in a magical ritual that goes wrong, loosing deadly magical energy.
+To contain the loosed forces, the Scarlet Witch channels this powerful magical energy and is able to use it to grant herself a wish for a family.
 She becomes pregnant and nine months later gives birth to twin boys, Thomas and William ("Billy").